Checkmk/checkmk/CONTRIBUTING.md

 3. Install pre-commit checks

-    In order to keep your commits to our standard we provide a [pre-commit](https://pre-commit.com/) configuration and some custom made checking scripts.
+    In order to keep your commits to our standard we provide a [pre-commit](https://pre-commit.com/) configuration and some custom-made checking scripts.
     You can install it like this:

     > Warning: Python3 is required for pre-commit!